mrinank1301/final-yr-project/README.md

 ## Problem Solution

-We built **MeetAI**, a single platform that addresses every gap listed above:
+We built **Orbicall**, a single platform that addresses every gap listed above:

 | Problem | Our Solution |
 |---------|-------------|